 Here, representation is the influence that the outer world had for the intelligent agent through the physical interactions ("education"); the intelligent agent is an entity capable of volition, cognition, action; confident means aware of high probability of success in yielding a result; known result - goal conditions to be met, known actions - actions performable by the agent (as script-like methods (procedures) are performable by an object in OOP).

 The State of Today's Procedural Knowledge

 Today most of the procedural knowledge is concentrated in the task management systems of diverse companies.
-Companies are using internal task management systems, as well as public, such as Trello, BaseCamp, Jira, Asana, etc., which are largely transparent to intelligence agencies.
+Companies are using internal task management systems, as well as public (SaaS) ones, which are largely transparent to intelligence agencies.

 The AI planning research is on-going in universities how to automate the planning of actions.
 The public sees the manifestation of such planning as the optimal road discovery algorithms in their driving directions.
 However, these same algorithms are being applied on other mathematical spaces, for example, the search of chemical reaction sequence to produce a desired compound (destination).

 Each production machine, such as metal cutting, welding, etc. that makes something from something else is a piece of this know-how graph, representing a set of roads that can lead matter from one state to another.